dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

   @Transaction({readOnly: true})
   @GetApi('/greetings')
   static async allGreetings(ctxt: TransactionContext<Knex>) {
-    return await ctxt.client('greetings').select('*') as Greeting[];
+    return await ctxt.client('greetings').select('*') as GreetingRecord[];
   }
 //}
 ```

 Here we add a new `@GetApi` function that is also a `@Transaction`.
 We decorate this transaction as `{readOnly: true}` since it does not modify the database.
-This enables DBOS Transact to execute the transaction faster, with fewer database round-trips.
+This enables DBOS to execute it faster, with fewer database round-trips.
 To learn more about accessing the database in DBOS, see [our guide](../tutorials/transaction-tutorial.md).

 :::info
 In this quickstart, we run queries using [Knex query builder](https://knexjs.org/guide/query-builder.html) but DBOS Transact also supports [Knex.raw](https://knexjs.org/guide/raw.html), [TypeORM](https://typeorm.io/), and [Prisma](https://www.prisma.io/docs/orm/prisma-client).